Jeffrey Miller, FCPA, FCA, LPA, CFE, TEP, Partner

 When you purchase flow-through shares, you will receive a tax slip from the company allowing you to claim the full purchase price as a deduction on your year-end taxes.

-For example, if you bought $10,000 in flow-through shares and are in Ontario’s top tax bracket (49.53 per cent), you would have a tax savings of $4,953.
+For example, assuming you are in the top tax bracket in Ontario (53.53%), if you bought $10,000 in flow-through shares, you would have a tax savings of $5,353.
 However, you need to be aware that the cost base of the shares is reduced by the deduction you have claimed.
-In this example your new adjusted cost base of the shares is $0 ($10,000 purchase price less $10,000 deduction claimed); therefore, whatever price you sell the shares for is considered a capital gain in its entirety.
+In this example your new adjusted cost base of the shares is $0 ($10,000 purchase price less $10,000 deduction claimed); therefore, whatever price you sell the shares for in the future is considered a capital gain in its entirety.

-Subtracted from your original savings of $4,953 means your eventual tax savings would come to $2,523.50, excluding any tax savings arising from the ITC.
+Subtracted from your original savings of $5,353 means your eventual tax savings in this example would come to $2,676.50, excluding any tax savings or costs arising from potential ITCs.

 Are there risks?